arabine/opendlms/README.md

   * Client reader over HDLC with full logging and XML output
   * Server example as a meter simulator
   * Scripting GUI tool prototype

+## What need to fix or validate

+  * Set request by block
+  * Client is currently broken due to shared source code changes

 ## Directory organization